This guide should give all the information to translate picu into your own language. If you have any questions about the process, please get in touch.

 Still having issues?

-In your WordPress Admin go to picu > Settings > Debug Info and copy the contents of theis and your questions to firstname.lastname@example.org.
+In your WordPress Admin go to picu > Settings > Debug Info and send the contents of this page and your questions to firstname.lastname@example.org.